tonnycse/Orange-HRM---LogIn/README.md

-Playwright Framework
+### Playwright Framework

-This repository contains a Playwright framework setup for automated testing, designed for seamless, efficient, and scalable test execution.
+This repository contains a Playwright framework setup for automated testing.
+The framework is structured as follows:

-Project Folder Structure
+### Project Folder Structure

 Project Folder
 ├── node_modules
 └── src
+       ├── api
        ├── config
        ├── pages
        ├── testdata
        └── tests
-├── playwright-report
+├─ playwright-report
-│   ├── .eslintrc.json
+│ .eslintrc.json
-│   ├── readme.md
+│ readme.md
-│   ├── .gitignore
+│ .gitignore
-│   ├── package-lock.json
+│ package-lock.json
-│   ├── package.json
+│ package.json
-│   ├── playwright.config.ts
+│ playwright.config.ts
-│   ├── tsconfig.json
+│ tsconfig.json
-├── .github
+├─ .github
 │        └── workflows
 │                 └── main.yml

-Folder and File Descriptions

-Root Files:

-.gitignore: Specifies files and directories that Git should ignore.

-package-lock.json & package.json: Manage project dependencies and metadata.

-playwright.config.ts: Configuration file for Playwright, including test settings.

-tsconfig.json: TypeScript configuration file for compiler options.

-Directories:

-node_modules: Stores Node.js modules installed via npm.

-playwright-report: Contains Playwright-generated test reports.

-src: Contains core implementation files:

-config: Holds log files and environment-specific configurations.

-pages: Page Object Model (POM) files representing application pages.

-testdata: Stores test data in formats such as JSON and CSV.

-tests: Houses the test scripts written in TypeScript.

-utils: Utility functions, such as logging and encryption tools.

-test-results: Stores test execution results, including screenshots, traces, and videos.

-.github/workflows: Contains CI/CD pipeline configurations with GitHub Actions.

-Getting Started

-Prerequisites

-Node.js (v16 or higher)

-npm (Node Package Manager)

-Installation

-Clone the repository:

-git clone <repository-url>
-cd <repository-name>

-Install dependencies:

-npm install

-Run tests:

-npm test

-View test reports:
-Navigate to the playwright-report directory to access detailed test reports.

-Usage

-Test Scripts: Explore the src/tests folder for example test cases.

-Reports: Open playwright-report/index.html for interactive test results.

-Configuration: Modify playwright.config.ts to customize settings such as browser, viewport, and retries.

-Data Management: Add or modify test data in the src/testdata directory.

-Continuous Integration

-This project supports GitHub Actions for automated testing.
-The workflow is defined in .github/workflows/main.yml.
-Push your changes to the repository, and the tests will run automatically on every commit.

-Contributing

-We welcome contributions!
-To contribute:

-Fork the repository and create a new branch for your feature or bugfix.

-Follow the established coding style and guidelines.

-Submit a pull request with a detailed description of your changes.

-Found an Issue?

-If you encounter a bug or have suggestions, please open an issue in the repository.
-We appreciate your feedback!

-License
+### Description

+- .eslintrc.json: ESLint configuration file for linting TypeScript code.
+- .gitignore: Specifies intentionally untracked files to ignore in Git.
+- package-lock.json and package.json: Node.js package files specifying project dependencies.
+- playwright.config.ts: Configuration file for Playwright settings.
+- tsconfig.json: TypeScript compiler options file.

+### .github

+- .github/workflows/main.yml: GitHub Actions workflow file for continuous integration.

+### node_modules

+- Directory containing Node.js modules installed by npm.

+### playwright-report

+- Directory for storing Playwright test reports.

+### src

+- Source code directory containing project files.

+### api

+- Directory for API-related scripts.

+### config

+- Directory containing environment configuration files and authentication data.

+### fixtures

+- Directory for test fixtures, such as reusable functions for login.

+### pages

+- Page object files representing different pages of the application under test.

+### testdata

+-Directory containing test data files in various formats, such as JSON and CSV.

+### tests

+- Directory for test scripts written in TypeScript.

+### utils

+- Directory for utility scripts used in testing, such as encryption and logging utilities.

+### test-results

+- Directory for storing test execution results, including screenshots, trace files, and videos.

+### Usage

+- Clone the repository and install dependencies using npm install.
+- Run tests using npm test.
+- View test reports in the playwright-report directory.
+- Explore source code files for detailed implementation.

+### Contributing

+Contributions are welcome!
+Please follow the established coding style and guidelines.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+### License

 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project as per the license terms.

-Contact

-For further information or inquiries, reach out via the repository’s issues or discussions section.